Flexible Work Arrangements

 Requesting a Flexible Work Arrangement as an Accommodation

 If an employee would like more information about requesting a flexible work arrangement as a reasonable accommodation, she can contact a DRC Workplace Access staff member.
-To request an accommodation an employee must submit an Accommodation Request Form and may be required to submit a Medical Provider Form.
+To request an accommodation an employee must submit an Accommodation Request Form (Note: you must be signed into your UA email account to access the Request Form) and may be required to submit a Medical Provider Form.
 (We recommend using Adobe Acrobat Reader to open the fillable PDF version.)